International Citizens Insurance Logo

 Some other countries may also require an airport transit visa, but only for specific Schengen countries.
 For details, see the full chart on the European Commission’s website.

-Visa Requirements for U.S. Citizens Traveling to Schengen Countries
+Visa Requirements for US Citizens Traveling to Schengen Countries

 For short stays, U.S. citizens and most travelers from other English-speaking countries can enter the Schengen Area without a visa.